Morgan Smithies: Wigan Warriors

 In 2019 he made his Super League début for Wigan against the Catalans Dragons.

-He played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.
+He played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.

 On 28 May 2022, Smithies played for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

 On 1 June 2022, Smithies was banned for four matches over two dangerous high tackles which occurred during Wigan's Challenge Cup final win.

 On 14 October 2023, Smithies played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

 Canberra Raiders

 On 31 October 2023, it was confirmed that he would join Canberra starting in the 2024 season on a three-year deal.
 In round 1 of the 2024 NRL season,Smithies made his club debut for Canberra in their victory over Newcastle.

 Smithies played 24 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

 On 24 February 2025, it was revealed that Smithies had been briefly refused entry from the Canberra sides Las Vegas hotel after he became involved in a scuffle with teammate Hudson Young.
 Head coach Ricky Stuart later spoke to the media saying “I have spoken to the players who are very embarrassed,” Stuart said.
 “The behaviour was unacceptable.
 The club will deal with this strongly".

 Smithies played 25 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+On 6 August 2026, the Perth Bears announced that Smithies had signed a three-year deal with the team beginning in 2027.

+Smithies played 21 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.

 International career

 In 2019 he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.

-He made his full début on 29 April 2023 in the 64-0 victory over at the Halliwell Jones Stadium.
+He made his full début on 29 April 2023 in the 64–0 victory over at the Halliwell Jones Stadium.